Lauder Business School

-Lauder Business School (LBS) was founded in 2003 in Vienna as a fully recognised and government-funded University of Applied Sciences.
+Lauder Business School (LBS) was founded in 2003 in Vienna as a fully recognised and partly government-funded University of Applied Sciences.
 All degree programs are in line with the Bologna requirements, accredited by the Austrian Agency for Quality Assurance and listed with the Austrian Federal Ministry of Science, Research and Economy.
-As of 2024, a total of 420 students are enrolled in one undergraduate program (International Business Administration), two graduate programs (International Management and Leadership, Strategic Finance and Business Analytics) and one online MBA (for a Masters of Business Administration).
+As of 2024, a total of 420 students are enrolled in one undergraduate program (International Business Administration), two graduate on-campus programs (International Management and Leadership, Strategic Finance and Business Analytics) and two graduate online programs, the online MBA and the online Executive MBA (for a Masters of Business Administration and an Executive Masters of Business Administration, respectively).